Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-interval-effect.md

 # use-interval-effect

--  A hooks which fires the provided callback every time when the given delay is passed, just like the setInterval.
+-  A hooks which fires the provided callback every time when the given delay is passed, just like the `setInterval`.

 ### Parameters